frontendpatterns/frontendpatterns.dev/src/content/patterns/route-prefetching.md

 ## Problem

-Without this pattern, the premise that loading route code and data before users navigate for instant transitions falls apart, and small changes trigger cascading regressions.
+Every navigation triggers loading spinners as code and data are fetched, making the application feel sluggish.
+Users wait for resources that could have been loaded during idle time, especially frustrating for predictable navigation patterns like pagination or common workflows.

 ## Solution